vivignutz/first-portfolio-project/README.md

 - I have used different shadow of pink and a soft grey, in order to follow the color of the logo.
 But beside of that, I kept the webiste clear in general.

-- For the text colour I dhoose to let as default because of the grey used in the head.
+- For the text colour I choose let as default because of the grey used in the head.

-- Scalable Vector Graphic were used for background images with a fallback background colour if image should fail to load.

-- Three svg-waves were used to improve the overall design.
+- I have use a parallax-effect in order to provide some movement at the website, which was build only with HTML5 and CSSs languages.

 ## Technologies Used